(I may earn a small commission from the products mentioned in this post.)

 My one-year anniversary since TKR has arrived.
-The first few months went by so slowly when I was consumed with my rehabilitation.
+The first few months went by so slowly while I was consumed with my rehabilitation.

 After my formal therapy was over, time began to speed up again and it is hard to believe that it has been a year.
 A year ago I was in severe pain, taking pain medicine, icing my knee regularly and wondering why I was torturing myself with range of motion exercise.

 My doctor had straightened my leg and I was learning to walk without a limp.
-Now I am able to walk normally without thinking how to step and I no longer favor my knee doing simple tasks like walking downhill or down stairs.
+Now I am able to walk normally without thinking about how to step and I no longer favor my knee doing simple tasks like walking downhill or down stairs.

 I am able to engage in my favorite activities without being conscious of a knee that doesn’t respond like the other knee.

 Photos of Knee Replacement (1 week and 1 year)

 This time last year my knee was enormous, swollen, stapled with a large incision (read my article about two weeks after surgery).
 Today the knee is close to the same size as my other knee and the scar is a neat thin line down the middle of my knee and hardly noticeable.

 My friends that saw my knee after surgery and now a year later are impressed.

 I have seen other scars of friends who have had the same surgery and I give credit to my doctor for his good work.

 As I continue a routine of exercise, my knee remains very flexible.
-I think I have reached the limit of my range of motion.
+I think I have reached the limit of my range of motion but I will continue to work for improvement.

 I am resolved to the fact that my surgical knee will never have the same range of motion as my other knee.
 However, it is very functional and it allows me to swim, hike, bicycle, play golf and pickleball without pain or swelling.